Doctor of Psychology (PsyD) In Clinical Psychology Program

-- The determination of the actual acceptance and applicability of potentially eligible transfer credit is the responsibility of the appropriate program dean/director5.
+- The determination of the actual acceptance and applicability of potentially eligible transfer credit is the responsibility of the appropriate program chair/director.

 1 “Accredited institution” refers to any college/university that holds accreditation from an association/unit that is recognized by the Council for Higher Education Accreditation (CHEA).

-2 Upon the recommendation of the appropriate program dean/director, exceptions to the ten year limitation may be approved by the Vice President for Academic Affairs.
+2 Upon the recommendation of the appropriate department chair, exceptions to the five year limitation may be approved by the Vice President for Academic Affairs.

 3 The grade of “B-“ is less than “B” and not eligible for transfer.
 Credit for coursework in which a traditional letter grade is not recorded will not be considered for transfer unless the student can present compelling evidence that recorded grades are at least equivalent to “B” quality.